Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 # Liquidity Transformer - Casper Blockchain

-Implementation of `Synthetic CSPR`, `Synthetic Helper` and `Synthetic Token` Contract for the CasperLabs platform.
+Implementation of `Synthetic CSPR`, `Synthetic Helper`, `Synthetic Token` and `Liquidity Transformer` Contract for the CasperLabs platform.

+## NOTE:- Following Repositories are required to place with this project to run it

+1. Uniswap core contracts
+2. Uniswap router contracts
+3. Stakeable token wise contracts

 ## Steps

-There are 5 contracts in this folder
+There are 4 contracts in this folder

 1. Synthetic CSPR Contract
 2. Synthetic Helper Contract
 3. Synthetic Token Contract
+4. Liquidity Transformer

 ## Table of contents